kristophM/robot_forest_hugo/content/about/_index.md

 * Designing high performance, scalable, and resilient systems
 * Keeping costs lean and mean
 * Clear communication with no bullshit and no ego
-* Working with people who care about what they're building and have at least some sense of humour!
+* Working with people who care about what they're building and have a sense of humour!

 ## How to work with me